sglbl/sg_project_template/README.md

 ```

 ### Activation / Deactivation
-Next time the project workstation is opened, these commands can be used to activate the virtual environment.
+Next time the project workstation is opened, these commands can be used to activate/deactivate the virtual environment.
 ```bash
 # You can activate the virtual environment with the following command.
 . .venv/bin/activate